This post contains affiliate links. Visit our Disclosure page for details.

 When choosing what to pack for a Mediterranean cruise, take your staples with you, your favorite jeans, cardigan, blazer, or whatever your staple item may be.

 Follow the TFG philosophy when you plan what to pack for a Mediterranean Cruise: comfortable, practical, and of course fashionable.
 Personally, I needed dark skinny jeans and a pair of jeggings in order to feel like myself, all other clothing items vary depending on my mood.

 Take a look at the best carry-on suitcase for traveling Europe!

 Don’t forget a swimsuit or two and some flip flops!
 There are typically several pools on board and jacuzzi hot tubs, even on deck which I highly recommend to experience the relaxation of the tub and eerie calm of the sea in the dark.
 Towels are provided.

-A novel travel consideration some cruisers worry about it the formal nights on board.
+One travel consideration some cruisers worry about is the formal nights on board.
 Most cruises have dress guidelines ranging from casual, smart casual, to formal which isn’t mandatory outside the formal dining room, although it’s a nice opportunity to get glammed up.

 Other than weddings, I don’t have many opportunities to wear a beautiful dress, so I loved the idea of heading to the formal dining room in my best gear then hitting the casino, and the dance club.

 Treat yourself to one nice cocktail dress when doing some shopping at one of your stops, or simply take your tried and true little black dress and your favorite sandals, a few pieces of classic costume jewelry, and a small clutch or wristlet.